frett27/OSMImport/README.md

 - A minimum of 5go of RAM is necessary for a first load
 	- Nota : RAM is used for processing complete ways and polygons, if RAM is not available, subsequent input file read are going to be done and will lead to decrease performances.

-A typical 32 Gb or RAM permit to handle France territory in a very nice timeframe. (please give us your benchmarks feedbacks and configurations)
+- A typical 32 Gb or RAM permit to handle France territory in a very nice timeframe. (please give us your benchmarks feedbacks and configurations).
+Special tuning could be done for an optimized process. (message regularisation limites, depending on the available memory).

-- The tool only support WGS84 coordinate system for the moment as the osm datas use this coordinate system and it is quite easy to reproject thoses in an other coordinate system afterward.
+- The tool currenlty **only support WGS84 coordinate system** as the osm datas use this coordinate system and it is quite easy to reproject thoses in an other coordinate system afterward.

+- for huge integration (more than 1gb of PBF), or less that 2h country integration, consider using the `osm-flink-tools` to preprocess the input file, this is MUCH FASTER.

 #Benchmarks